-Unquestionably sincere but dramatically stillborn outing by veteran John Boorman set during South Africa’s mid-1990s reckoning with its apartheid past.
-Samuel L. Jackson and Juliette Binoche trade dialogue fitting to ethno-political spokespeople.
-Pic will engender reams of earnest coverage, but average auds look unlikely to respond.
+The combo of cultural cringe and a schematic, didactic screenplay strangles the human emotion in “Country of My Skull,” an unquestionably sincere but dramatically stillborn outing by veteran John Boorman set during South Africa’s mid-1990s reckoning with its apartheid past.
+As American and Afrikaans reporters covering the Truth & Reconciliation Commission hearings, Samuel L. Jackson and Juliette Binoche trade dialogue more fitting to ethno-political spokespeople than to characters caught up in a country trying to heal its wounds.
+Given its subject matter, pic undoubtedly will engender reams of earnest coverage, but average auds look unlikely to respond in sizeable numbers.

 Film is a particular disappointment coming from 71-year-old Boorman, whose last picture, the quirky John le Carre adaptation “The Tailor of Panama” (2001), though a B.O. disappointment, showed him still bringing a personal style to material.
 Helmer’s career has been dotted with pictures that play out human dramas in on-the-cusp settings (“Hell in the Pacific,” “Hope & Glory,” “Beyond Rangoon,” “The General”), but in “Country” the director, who traveled widely in South Africa during apartheid, doesn’t rise above the clunky screenplay.